 Think about your trading history and notice if you see a pattern in the different times of day in relation to winning and losing percentages.

 For example, many traders who are day trading breakouts will be more successful during the first hour of the day than any other time frame.
 Typically, breakout attempts after 10:10 am will fail and reverse which will only serve to frustrate the trader and cause you to doubt your approach to trading.

-Let’s now take a look at the different time zones and understand the general market dynamics during each time zone.
+Let’s now take a look at the different time zones and understand the general market dynamics during each time block.

 Day Trading Time Zones

 The first 20 minutes of the day are the most volatile of the trading day.
 While this is the most dangerous day trading time zone, it can also prove to be the most lucrative if you understand how to trade in this time frame.
 It is usually recommended that novice traders stay out of this zone and wait for the imbalances created from overnight news or earnings releases to settle down.
 Many technical indicators do not work well in this time frame as the volatility is too strong.
 In most cases, the volume will also be the highest of the day during this time.

 So, how do you level the playing field to have a better shot at identifying winning trades?
 You need to include pre-market data.

 When you look at a chart without pre-market data you may see a closing price of let’s say $10 dollars and then an opening price of $12.

 You are completely blind to the trading volume and price patterns.
 Therefore, it’s really tough to make a buy decision when you have no idea the pattern you are trading.
 The lack of visibility into the pattern is not a major concern when long-term investing.